top of page

 • 2 min read

 Reading is one of my favorite pastimes.
-It could be because my job is so digitally focused, or because I believe everyone needs an introverted hobby, or simply because I am genuinely addicted to learning and growing -- but suffice to say, you can usually find a minimum of three books on my nightstand at all times.
+It could be because my job is so digitally focused, or because I believe everyone needs an introverted hobby, or simply because I am genuinely addicted to learning and growing —-but suffice to say, you can usually find a minimum of three books on my nightstand at all times.

-• Four books teach about anti-racism; crucial reads for your development as an ally in understanding the liberating new ways of thinking about ourselves and each other; how racism intersects with class, culture, and geography; and the role that we all play as racists and anti-racists every day.
+• Four books teach about anti-racism; crucial reads for development as an ally in understanding the liberating new ways of thinking about ourselves and each other; how racism intersects with class, culture, and geography; and the role that we all play as racists and anti-racists every day.

 • How to navigate living a life of purpose with passion, discernment, and motivation.

 I've had the idea to share a small part of my home library with you for some time now; however, in all honesty, it feels a little more vulnerable than I was anticipating.
-This is a collection of nonfiction books that have had a significant impact on the way I live life today.
-These books are the ones that have the most ink from my pens, and some I make a point to come back to over and over again.
-They are driving forces in the way I do life and think about the world around me.
-I hope you find inspiration to read one or some of these (my honest reviews of some can be found in the lists of the bookshop) If you've already read a book on the list, let me know your thoughts!
+This collection of nonfiction books has had a significant impact on the way I live life today.
+These writings are the ones that have the most ink from my pens, and some I make a point to come back to over and over again.
+They are driving forces in how I live and think about the world around me.
+I hope you find inspiration to read one or some of these (my honest reviews of some can be found in the lists of the bookshop)

 bottom of page